Probes of chaos over the Clifford group and approach to Haar values: Probes of chaos

-First of all, let us notice how the average over the Clifford group does not depend on $c_4(t)$, compared with the average over the unitary group.
-This has consequences on the long time value of the Loschmidt echo, as one can observe form the plots in Fig.~\ref{fig:loschmidt_GDE_GUE}.
+First of all, let us notice how the average over the Clifford group does not depend on $c_4(t)$, compared to the average over the unitary group.
+This has consequences on the long time value of the Loschmidt echo, as one notices from the plots in Fig.~\ref{fig:loschmidt_GDE_GUE}.